Identity theorem

 In real analysis and complex analysis, branches of mathematics, the identity theorem for analytic functions states: given functions f and g analytic on a domain D (open and connected subset of $\mathbb{R}$ or $\mathbb{C}$), if f = g on some $S \subseteq D$, where $S$ has an accumulation point in D, then f = g on D.

-Thus an analytic function is completely determined by its values on a single open neighborhood in D, or even a countable subset of D (provided this contains a converging sequence together with its limit).
+Thus an analytic function is completely determined by its values on a single open neighborhood in D, or even a countable subset of D with an accumulation point (provided this contains a converging sequence together with its limit).
 This is not true in general for real-differentiable functions, even infinitely real-differentiable functions.
 In comparison, analytic functions are a much more rigid notion.

 The underpinning fact from which the theorem is established is the expandability of a holomorphic function into its Taylor series.

 The connectedness assumption on the domain D is necessary.
 For example, if D consists of two disjoint open sets, $f$ can be $0$ on one open set, and $1$ on another, while $g$ is $0$ on one, and $2$ on another.